Japooter/Data402_Final_Project/README.md

 ```

-### Test Environment Setup
+### Test Environment Setup:
-For testing, we utilised pytest as our testing framework, leveraging its capabilities to run unit tests and manage test fixtures effectively.
+For testing, we utilised *pytest* as our testing framework, leveraging its capabilities to run unit tests and manage test fixtures effectively.
 Each test case was designed to validate specific functionalities and edge cases within our ETL pipeline, ensuring robustness and reliability across different scenarios.

-## Collaborators
+## Collaborators:

 | Name                                                |